toluolatubosun/CMP9794-Advanced-Artificial-Intelligence/README.md

 This image was created by the SEPS Technicians team.
 If you would like to learn more about how Docker works in your labs, please feel free to contact us at technician@lincoln.ac.uk, or if you have any issues with this container you can contact us via our help form by scanning the sticker on your desk or leaving an issue on this repository.

+### What is a Devcontainer?
+Is it different?

+Nope, they're just an easy way to launch a Docker container.
+This is because [Devcontainers](https://containers.dev/) are a standard built by Microsoft designed to make it easier to get started with a Docker container.

+If you do not want to use a Devcontainer, feel free to build the `.devcontainer/Dockerfile`, and launch it manually.
+But, we reccomend that you use this Devcontainer to make it easier for yourself.

 ## Which Version Should I Use?

 If you are using a Lab PC, select the option that includes `NVIDIA GPU` for better performance.